 What is Lean?

 Lean?
-That’s just the latest craze isn’t it?
+That’s just the latest fad isn’t it?

-Lean has been around for about 80 years.
-It is now the world’s predominant quality practice in all sectors because it is so effective at rejuvenating organizations and people’s working lives through a laser-focus on value for clients
+Lean has been around for decades.
+It is now the world’s predominant quality practice in all sectors because it is so effective at invigorating organizations and people’s working lives through a laser-like focus on value for clients

 Starting with A definition of Lean

-Lean is gaining popularity over decades because it offers “more for less” – meaning more value for your end users and less cost to you, in terms of money, time and effort.
+Lean has gained popularity over many years because it offers “more for less” – meaning more value for your end users and less cost to you, in terms of costs, time and effort.

-That’s because Lean is defined as the beating heart of an organization where you concentrate on maximizing value to end users and cutting out waste activities in a professional and disciplined way, using the principles and tools presented on this website.
+That’s because Lean is defined as: the heart of an organization where you concentrate on maximizing value to end users and cutting out waste activities in a professional and disciplined way, using the principles and tools presented on this website.

-A Lean approach means understanding where you really create value in your workplace (the Gemba), and then removing any activities that do not add value for end users.
+To adopt a Lean approach you have to identify where you create value in your workplace (the Gemba), and then start to remove any activities that do not add value for end users.

-And that is markedly different from standard quality systems where the emphasis is on making processes more effective and efficient.
+And that is markedly different from standard quality systems where the emphasis is on making each process more effective and efficient.

 But it all started with Jidoka